Splizard/minetest-mod-snow/readme.txt

 Snow	Ice
 Ice		Snow

 MAPGEN_V7:
 ------------
 If you are using minetest 0.4.8 or the latest dev version of minetest you can choose to generate a v7 map.
 This option can be found when creating a new map from the menu.
-Snow Biomes has support for this and includes a base grass biome for this.
+Snow Biomes has support for this though you might need a couple other biomes too otherwise you will only spawn snow.
 There are a couple of bugs and limitations with this such as no ice being generated at the moment.

 Config file: